A convergence analysis of the price of anarchy in atomic congestion games: Model and Preliminaries

-\wu{The expected} total cost of an arbitrary mixed SO flow \wu{coincides} with the total cost of \wu{an} arbitrary atomic SO flow, since the set of atomic flows is the state space of random flows and every atomic flow is a random flow with zero variance.
+\wu{The expected} total cost of an arbitrary mixed SO flow \wu{coincides} with that of \wu{an} arbitrary atomic SO flow, since the set of atomic flows is the state space of random flows and every atomic flow is a random flow with zero variance.
 Moreover, the total cost of an atomic SO flow is not smaller than that of a non-atomic SO flow, since every atomic SO flow is also a non-atomic flow.
-We summarize \wu{this} in Lemma~\ref{lemma:SO-Cost-Comparision}. \begin{lemma} Consider an arbitrary congestion game $\G=(\tau,\D,d)$ \wu{with an arbitrary mixed SO flow $f_{ran}^*,$ an arbitrary atomic SO flow $f_{at}^*,$ and an arbitrary non-atomic SO flow $f_{nat}^*.$} Then we have $\mathbb{E}_{\Pi^*}[C_{ran}(f_{ran}^*,\tau,\D,d)]$ $=$ $ C(f_{at}^*,\tau,\D,d)$ $\ge$ $ C(f_{nat}^*,\tau,\D,d),$ \wu{where $\Pi^*$ is the mixed profile of $f_{ran}^*.$} \end{lemma}
+We summarize \wu{this} in Lemma~\ref{lemma:SO-Cost-Comparision}. \begin{lemma} Consider an arbitrary congestion game $\G$ with a mixed SO flow $f_{ran}^*$ of a mixed profile $\Pi^*,$ an atomic SO flow $f_{at}^*,$ and a non-atomic SO flow $f_{nat}^*.$ Then \WuSecondRevision{$\mathbb{E}_{\Pi^*}[C(f_{ran}^*,\G)]$ $=$ $ C(f_{at}^*,\G)$ $\ge$ $ C(f_{nat}^*,\G).$} \end{lemma}